allyradomski/allyradomski.github.io/_posts/2099-1-1-realtime-events.md

 * Colour of the rain
 * The pitch of the audio

+I did struggle with changing material properties as it changes it in the assets and not the instance, so it carries over after stopping playing.
+I managed to fix this in the end though using help of internet.

 The way I interpret this is the eye is crying blood, which fills the water with blood.
 The camera zooms out to heighten your awareness, and the audio pitching down shows something is changing and wrong.

 I am really happy with how this is developing as it feels like a location that has character and is telling a sort of ambiguous story.
 It feels quite surreal.